xmartlabs/xmartlabs.github.io/_drafts/2015-04-16-XLForm-hiding-rows.md

 To conditionally hide or disable a row we can set either a `NSPredicate` or a `NSString` that will be transformed internally to NSPredicate.

-Setting the property to a `NSString` is faster when the predicate is simple because there is no need to add `.value` after each row variable.
+Setting the property to a `NSString` is faster when the predicate is simple because there is no need to add `.value` after each row variable (we do that internally).
 For complex predicates we recommend to set up the `hidden` property using a `NSPredicate` instance.

 An example predicate string could be the following:
 {% highlight objc %}